microsoft/aerial_wildlife_detection/doc/builtin_models.md

 ### About object detection transforms

-For object detection, certain transforms naturally should not be carried out on the image alone.
-For example, random horizontal flips affect both the image and the labeled bounding boxes.
+For object detection (i.e., points and bounding boxes), certain transforms naturally should not be carried out on the image alone.
+For example, random horizontal flips affect both the image and the labeled points, resp. bounding boxes.
-AIde therefore treats object detection transforms differently by always applying them to the image, bounding boxes and labels in union.
+AIde therefore treats object detection transforms differently by always applying them to the image, points/bounding boxes and label classes in union.
 This means that object detection models, such as `RetinaNet`, only accept one of the following transforms as a top-level transform object:

 * `ai.models.pytorch.boundingBoxes.Compose`
   Accepts an iterable of custom, detection-ready transforms and applies them in order.